Oak Rose

 Ages 3-4

 We follow the Waldorf & Forest School principals of freedom and form.
 Our children have choice and freedom to explore within a consistent routine or daily rhythm.
-Children learn science, math, language, social and emotional skills and motor skills through play.
+Children learn science, math, language, social and emotional skills and motor skills through play and exploration of the natural world.
 Our children balance on fallen logs, explore and climb in the creeks, nature craft, garden, make fairy houses, engage in loose parts play, build forts and structures, paint, hike, identify plants and animals, sing, drum, and dance.

 We learn the indigenous practice of respecting every part of nature as an ancestor, share gratitude for the elements and recognize our connection to all aspects of the forest and nature.